hyperspy/hyperspy/doc/user_guide/model.rst

 In fact, components may be created automatically in some cases.
-For example, if the `Signal` is recognised as EELS data, a power-law background component will automatically be placed in the model.
+For example, if the `Signal1D` is recognised as EELS data, a power-law background component will automatically be placed in the model.
 To add a component first we have to create an instance of the component.
 Once the instance has been created we can add the component to the model using the :py:meth:`append` method, e.g. for a type of data that can be modelled using gaussians we might proceed as follows: